Constrained regret minimization for multi-criterion multi-armed bandits: Upper bounds

 \subsection{Feasible instance: Upper bounding the probability of misidentification}

-Feasibility is correctly detected if for at least one of the feasible arms, event $G_{c,k}$ as defined in Equation~\eqref{eq:cvar_event_def_sg} holds.
-We had seen in Subsection~\ref{sec:bound_suboptimal_sg} that if CVaR is concentrated enough, a feasible arm always remains in the set $\hat{\calk}_t$ of plausibly feasible arms.
+Feasibility is correctly detected if for at least one of the feasible arms, event $G_{1,k}$ as defined in Equation~\eqref{eq:g1_event_def} holds.
+We had seen in Subsection~\ref{sec:ub_suboptimal} that if estimator of $g_1$ is concentrated enough, a feasible arm always remains in the set $\hat{\calk}_t$ of plausibly feasible arms.

 Without loss of generality, assume that arm 1 is optimal.
 Then, we can lower bound the probability of correctly setting the flag as follows

 This upper bounds the probability of incorrectly setting the flag